tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

         self.result |= Memory.overlaps(other)
         self.result |= Stack.overlaps(other)

-# unused in this example, but interesting
+# unused in this example, but interesting to pass into as a functor to the
+# `write` parameter
 class IsPure:
     def __init__(self):
         self.result = True